 A perhaps less obvious example of a language belonging to Type B is Mina, a Central Chadic language where the negative existential construction appears to be diachronically young.
-Verbal negation in Mina is marked by a clause final particle skù as in (18).
+Verbal negation in Mina is marked by a clause final particle skù as in (6a).
 The verbal negator has scope over the entity immediately preceding it.
-The affirmative existential ɗáhà (often shortened to ɗá) must co-occur with the verbal negator skù to create a negative existential predicate as in (19).
-6c
+The affirmative existential ɗáhà (often shortened to ɗá) must co-occur with the verbal negator skù to create a negative existential predicate as in (6b).
+Mina differs from other Chadic languages in that the existential predicate and the verbal negator neighbor one another.
+It may be that this fact contributes to the clipped ɗá existential form in negative existential predicates that is typically in its full form in affirmative existentials as in (6c).

+(6) Mina

-(18) á tì-y-á-h hà nék skù
+á tì-y-á-h hà nék skù

 3SG see-GO-2SG 2SG good NEG